esphome/esphome-docs/components/http_request.rst

                 });

-You might want to check to see if a key exists to avoid null pointer exceptions.
+It's important to test if a key exists before using it to avoid null pointer exceptions.

 .. code-block:: yaml